carpentries/lesson-development-training/episodes/formative-assessment.md

 ### For lessons predominantly teaching programming skills

+The Trainers will assign your group a type of exercise to focus on.
 Read about your given exercise type
 [in the *Exercise Types* chapter of *Teaching Tech Together*](https://teachtogether.tech/en/index.html#s:exercises) by following the relevant link below.